UW-Hydro/bmorph/docs/example_workflow_explained.rst

     ref_sites = list(site_to_seg.keys())
     ref_segs = list(site_to_seg.values())

-Here we load in topographical data (topo), meterological data (met), uncorrected flows (raw) and reference flows (ref).
+Next we load in topographical data (topo), meterological data (met), uncorrected flows (raw), and reference flows (ref).
+Note that some fields have placeholder names that you should update before running.
+If some data is not accessible in a single function call, be sure to collapse it into a single file first before loading them.
+File designation calls assume this code is in a folder seperate from the data, but that this code's containing folder is at the same heirarchy as the folders containing the data.
+A description of how your project directory is expected to be set up can be foudn in ``data.rst``.

 .. code:: ipython3

-    basin_topo = xr.open_dataset('../topologies/basin_topology_file_name.nc').load() # loading the data will help speed up things later
+    basin_topo = xr.open_dataset('../topologies/basin_topology_file_name.nc').load()

 Sometimes meterological data may only be available for a larger region or watershed than anlayzing, so the following data will be described under such an assumption.

 Here we load in some example meterological data: minimum temperature (tmin), seasonal precipitation (prec), and maximum temperature (tmax).
-You can use similar or completely different data, just note naming referencing should be universally updated.
+You can use similar or completely different data, just note naming should be universally updated and unused names should be deleted or commented out completely.

 .. code:: ipython3